mikecalvo/mikecalvo.github.io/msse/notes/angular_intro/index.md

 //= require_tree .
 //= require_self
 ```

+---
 # Use Bower to install jQuery and Angular
-- cd to grails-app/assets directory
+- Ensure your .bowerrc file is configured to install in grails-app/assets
+- In root project folder:
   `bower install jquery`
   `bower install angular`
 - Generate bower.json file: